 This essay highlights first-person accounts from the oral history collection of the National Archives of Singapore to give an insight into life in Singapore before the first bombs fell on the island on 8 December 1941 to the British surrender on 15 February 1942.

-A warden of the Air Raid Precautions dousing an incendiary bomb at Raffles Place as part of a regular to make people living in Singapore bomb conscious and informed, c.1941.
-Courtesy of Library of
+Precautions dousing an incendiary bomb at Raffles Place as part of a regular weekly mass demonstration to make people living in Singapore bomb conscious and informed, c.1941.
+Courtesy of Library of Congress (04810).

-Congress (04810).